-While it is widely debated whether or not stretching prevents injury, it has been proven to increase circulation.
-Although stretching does not necessarily directly prevent injury from overuse, it does increase the blood flow and supply of nutrients to muscles and cartilage.
-This reduces muscle soreness after working out.
-The less sore your muscles are, the less painful it will be to work the same muscles and to exercise in general, and the more comfortable your day-to-day life will be.
+While it is still widely debated as to whether or not stretching can help prevent injury, it has been proven to help increase blood flow to the muscles.
+This increase in flow brings with it a greater nutrient supply to muscles, thereby reducing muscle soreness and helping to speed recovery from muscle and joint injuries.
+The less sore your muscles are, the less painful it will be to work those same muscles and to exercise in general.

 For The Mind